-One of the biggest differences between liquid bulk and other kinds of freight trucking is the need to wash the trailer tank after unloading.
+One of the biggest differences between liquid bulk and other kinds of freight trucking is the need to wash the tank after unloading.
 Tank washing is a vital, though inconvenient, part of bulk liquid shipping that prevents cross contact of products and contamination.
 In this article, we’ll examine the trailer tank washing process in detail.

 How bulk trailer tank washing is performed

-trailer-tankWhen chemicals and other types of bulk liquids are exposed to one another, contamination can occur.
+When chemicals and other types of bulk liquids are exposed to one another, contamination can occur.
 Even a small trace of the tank’s previous product can have a negative impact on the next product being loaded.
 As such, once a product is hauled in a liquid bulk tanker and unloaded at the delivery site, that tank will need to be thoroughly washed before it can be loaded with another product.

 Tank wash facilities are located across North America and will typically wash out the tank in one of the following ways.

 A similar process is used for food-grade washes (which use specialized food-grade detergents) and Kosher washes (which only use Kosher-certified materials to wash the tank).
+In recent years, there has been a greater focus on environmentally safe detergents that minimize the use of hazardous chemicals and reduce water usage during the cleaning process.

 For other products that are more likely to stick to the inside of the tank, ‘pre-cleaning’ may be required.
 With precleaning, a cleaning agent is applied to the tank to loosen up particles prior to a caustic or detergent wash.

-After the wash, some trailer tanks may require an additional round of cleaning and, in rarer cases, the tank may require a tank wash facility specialist to enter the tank and apply steel wool or perform spot cleaning.
+After the wash, some trailer tanks may require an additional round of cleaning, and in rarer cases, the tank may require a tank wash facility specialist to enter the tank and apply steel wool or perform spot cleaning.

-Many shippers will have specific tank wash requirements.
+Many shippers have specific tank wash requirements.
 These can include ‘incompatible prior products’ (a tank is not to be used if certain products were in the tank previously), the type of cleaning that must be performed, and even the specific facilities that are authorized to perform washes on tanks that will haul their products.
-Upon arrival at a loading site, the truck driver will need to show the washout slip which displays the details of the tank wash performed.
+Upon arrival at a loading site, the truck driver needs to show the washout slip which displays the details of the tank wash performed.

 Supply chain impacts of trailer tank washes